 What is Heroin?

 Heroin is an illegal substance derived from the poppy plant.
 It’s extracted from the poppy plant seeds.
 This highly addictive drug is illegal but widely sold on the streets.
 It comes in a white or brownish powdery substance that is usually injected.
 However, some people do use different methods to ingest heroin.
+As an opiate, heroin targets specific neurological receptors in the brain, changing the way these respond and releasing necessary chemicals to the body to regulate respiration and pleasure.

 Effects of Heroin